 I did the same thing along the other two sides, carefully folding in the corners so that the fabric didn’t bunch up.

-And the finishing touch- a big pom pom bow, which I hot-glued to the center of my picture frame decor.
-And yes, I watched a couple of YouTube videos to learn how to make the bow!
+Lastly, I added the finishing touch- a big pom pom bow, which I hot-glued to the center of my picture frame decor.

 How fun is that?
 I made a few more of the wrapped gifts with the remaining picture frames and Christmas napkins.
 This way, I can lean them up on the fireplace mantel as the center of my display.